Ambrogio Lorenzetti

 Ambrogio Lorenzetti (/it/; c.
 1290 – after 9 August 1348) was an Italian painter of the Sienese school.
 He was active from approximately 1317 to 1348.
-He painted The Allegory of Good and Bad Government in the Sala dei Nove (Salon of Nine or Council Room) in Siena's Palazzo Pubblico.
+He painted The Allegory of Good and Bad Government in the Sala dei Nove (Salon of Nine or Council Room) in the Palazzo Pubblico at Siena.
 His elder brother was the painter Pietro Lorenzetti.

 Biography

 Lorenzetti was highly influenced by both Italo-Byzantine art and classical art forms, and used these to create a unique and individualistic style of painting.
 His work was exceptionally original.
 Individuality at this time was unusual due to the influence of patronage on art.
 Because paintings were often commissioned, individualism in art was infrequently seen.
-It is known that Lorenzetti engaged in artistic pursuits that were thought to have their origins during the Renaissance, such as experimenting with perspective and physiognomy, and studying classical antiquity.
+It is known that Lorenzetti engaged in artistic pursuits that often were thought to have their origins later during the Renaissance, such as experimenting with perspective and physiognomy, and studying classical antiquity.
 His body of work clearly shows the innovativeness that subsequent artists chose to emulate.

 His work, although more naturalistic, shows the influence of Simone Martini.
-The earliest dated work of the Sienese painter is a Madonna and Child (1319, Museo Diocesano, San Casciano).
-His presence was documented in Florence up until 1321.
-He would return there after spending a number of years in Siena.
+The earliest dated work of Lorenzetti is a Madonna and Child (1319, Museo Diocesano, San Casciano).
+His presence in Florence was documented up until 1321 and he would return there after spending a number of years again in his native city, Siena.